rbuurma/rise-2019/Assignments/Rise_assignment_2.md

 2. Using Atom, BBEdit, or a similar text editor, de-duplicate your NER "Locations" data if you haven't already.
 (If you had trouble with generating the NER data or if you rashly discarded it, I have included both raw and a de-duplicated versions of the NER "Locations" list in our repository.)
 You can also further clean it, if you want to, by manually deleting errors.
 (This will be somewhat subjective; that's necessary and fine.)

 3. Now you need to remove the "LOCATION" tags to avoid confusing My Maps.
 To do this, open the "find" box or similar find-and-replace function.
-In "find" put everything between the quotation marks here (the word LOCATION, the colon, and a space):
+In "find" put everything  here (the word LOCATION, the colon, and a space), like so:

->  "LOCATION: "
+LOCATION:

+{Remember to include a space after the colon.)

 In "replace" make sure that there is nothing (not even a space).
 Click "replace all."
 Note that you can always use the "undo" function if you do something by accident.